TypeRocket/docs/v6/field-types.md

 $form->search('Links')->multiple();
 ```

 !
 Note, the search field only works for Administrator users because it allows full search access to content using the REST API.
 You can remove the Administrator-only access limitation by modifying the 'search' middleware group in the HTTP Kernel.
+You can edit your HTTP Kernel at `app/Http/Kernel.php`.

 ### Search Post Types